 Landscape Lighting low voltage outdoor lighting design and installation service since 1974

 Low voltage outdoor lighting installation procedures should not damage the existing landscape.
-No digging or trenching is required.
 Minimal disruption is best achieved by installing after the landscaping is finished.
 This avoids the necessity of relocating the lighting if the finished landscaping deviates from the original landscape plan.
 It also avoids the possibility of damaging equipment put in place during landscaping installation.

 An unswitched 120v outdoor receptacle is the usual power source.
 Since the lighting transformer will be permanently plugged into the outdoor receptacle this receptacle or the circuit breaker at the electrical panel must incorporate a GFCI (ground fault circuit interrupter) device.
 Recent NEC (National Electrical Code) rules stipulate that a raintight-in-use cover must also be fitted to allow the receptacle cover to close over the transformer cord plug.